House passes sweeping police overhaul after Floyd’s death

-WASHINGTON (AP) — The House approved a far-reaching police overhaul from Democrats on Thursday, a vote heavy with emotion and symbolism as a divided Congress struggles to address the global outcryover the deaths of George Floydand other Black Americans.
+WASHINGTON (AP) — The House has approved a far-reaching police overhaul from Democrats in a vote heavy with emotion and symbolism as a divided Congress struggles to address the global outcryover the deaths of George Floydand other Black Americans.

 House Speaker Nancy Pelosi gathered with members of the Congressional Black Caucus on the Capitol steps, challenging opponents not to allow the deaths to have been in vain or the outpouring of public supportfor changes to go unmatched.
 But the collapse of a Senate Republican bill leaves final legislation in doubt.